 - After the screening and the visit are completed, the original screening forms will be forwarded to the Henrico County Health Department.

 - If approved, you will choose a provider from the “Medicaid approved Providers” list.
 Contact agencies on the list to determine who can best meet your needs.
-The will then discuss whether or not an aide is available, how many hours they can provide, etc.
+The provider will then discuss whether or not an aide is available, how many hours they can provide, etc.